shin1987/trigram/README.md

 The project has been developed in Java using plain text editor and command-line tools.
 BASH script tools are employed to build and execute the code.
 I expect the project to be easily imported to an IDE or build toolchains if needed.

+System requirement:

+1. Java and JDK 13 (may be compatible with lower versions, but not tested)
+2. BASH - optional if to use the automated build scripts.

+    Code and building tools are tested on macOS with default Java shipped with the system.
+Please make sure any input file are saved in UTF-8.
+Other charset are not tested and may break the program.

 Build the Project
 -----------------
 Make sure the current working directory is at the root of this project, where the script `build-project` is located.